YunoHost allows you to manage and serve several domains on the same server. For instance, you can host a blog and Nextcloud on a first domain

 Domains can be managed in the 'Domain' section of the webadmin, or through the

 ynh.fr domains which are paid for by the YunoHost Project, and can be directly integrated with YunoHost thanks to an automated dynDNS setup.
-(To limit costs and abuses, each instance may only have one of these domains setup at any given time).
+To limit costs and abuses, each instance may only have one of these domains setup at any given time, however you can add as many sub-domains of it as you wish.
+For example, if you choose

-The domain chosen during the postinstall is defined as the main domain of the server : this is where the SSO and the web admin interface will be available.
+The domain chosen during the initial configuration (post-install) is defined as the main domain of the server : this is where the SSO and the web admin interface will be available.
 The main domain can later be changed through the web admin in Domains > (the domain) > Set default, or with the command line

 yunohost tools maindomain.